-As of fall semester 2019 the regulations below apply to students in a Business and Economics program.
-For all students majoring in Informatics the regulations of the Department of Informatics apply.
+As of fall semester 2019 the regulations below apply to all individual learning units in the area of Business and Economics.
+For individual learning units in the area of Informatics the regulations of the Department of Informatics apply.

 An individual learning unit allows students to work independently on a topic, familiarizing them with working on their own and according to scientific principles.
 An individual learning unit can take the form of literature study, small-scale research projects, software development or the development and completion of an experiment.

 Students work independently on the material of an individually defined area and undergo an assessment, which will be graded.
 For completing an individual learning unit, students need approval from a professor of the Faculty to act as their supervisor.

 Before an individual learning unit can be started, Bachelor's students must have completed the assessment level and Master's students any additional requirements or conditions, if applicable.

 Individual learning units amount to either 3 or 6 ECTS credits.
 The following guidelines apply:

 The duration of the individual learning unit is determined by the supervising professor.

 The assessment must be undergone no later than 6 months counting from the beginning of the unit, otherwise the module will be considered failed.